vlc-qt/vlc-qt/CONTRIBUTING.md

 - Please include information on what VLC, Qt, VLC-Qt version you are using and what operating system you are running.

+Your issue will be closed when not replied for a month or longer.
+Feel free to reopen it later if still encountering the problem.

 ## Writing guides